Savoyard Alps Landscape

 Are there vegetarian options in these specialties?

 Absolutely!
-Savoyard cuisine is rich in cheese and starch-based dishes (Polenta, Crozets, meatless Berthoud) that delight vegetarians.
+Savoyard cuisine is rich in dishes based on cheese and starches (Polenta, Crozets, meat-free Berthoud) that delight vegetarians.

 Where can I find the best recipes?